Gateway Commercial Finance

 IRS www.irs.gov

-Forms 941 and 940—If you are hiring employees, you need to set up an account with the IRS to pay federal withholding, Social Security, and Medicare.
-In addition to the withholdings from your employees, you also need to pay the company’s portion of Social Security and Medicare.
+Forms 941 and 940—If hiring employees, you must set up an account with the IRS to pay federal withholding, Social Security, and Medicare.
+In addition to the withholdings from your employees, you must pay the company’s portion of Social Security and Medicare.
 Payments need to be made monthly.
-Form 941 is filed quarterly and reconciles your quarterly payments for federal withholdings and Social Security and Medicare.
+Form 941 is filed quarterly and reconciles your quarterly payments for federal withholdings, Social Security, and Medicare.
 Form 940 is filed annually and calculates the company’s federal unemployment tax due.

-These forms can be processed by an outside payroll service along with your regular payroll.
-For a company with fewer than four employees (the typical threshold for the large payroll services), some of the accounting software companies offer a variety of payroll services for small businesses with no limitation on the number of employees.
+An outside payroll service can process these forms along with your regular payroll.
+For a company with fewer than four employees (the typical threshold for large payroll services), some accounting software companies offer a variety of payroll services for small businesses with no limitation on the number of employees.
 Your accountant/bookkeeper can suggest the best method for you.

 State

 Each state has different taxes and filing requirements.
-Some of the basic taxes include income tax, sales, and use tax, and unemployment tax.
-Typically, you complete a lengthy form that helps you determine what taxes your company is responsible for and the state sends you ID numbers and filing requirements.
-It’s then up to you to file and pay taxes on a timely basis.
+Some basic taxes include income tax, sales tax, use tax, and unemployment tax.
+Typically, you complete a lengthy form that helps you determine what taxes your company is responsible for, and the state sends you ID numbers and filing requirements.
+It’s then up to you to file and pay taxes on time.

-Sales and Use Tax—forms are filed and taxes paid monthly or quarterly.
+Sales and Use Tax—forms are filed, and taxes are paid monthly or quarterly.
 A percentage of your income is taxed either on collections or billings.
-You may have a sales tax exemption certificate to avoid paying sales tax in purchases used in manufacturing the product you sell.
+You may have a sales tax exemption certificate to avoid paying sales tax on purchases when manufacturing your product.

 Unemployment Tax—returns usually are paid quarterly.
-The tax is based on the earnings of each employee with a limit on the number of annual earnings.
+The tax is based on each employee’s earnings with a limit on the number of annual earnings.

 Local

-City, Local, Municipal Taxes—vary greatly from one taxing authority to another and local taxes may be industry-specific.
+City, Local, and Municipal Taxes—vary significantly from one taxing authority to another, and local taxes may be industry-specific.

 Generally, there are licenses, fees, and taxes on:

-• Tangible Personal Property—based on the value of assets used in your business such as equipment, and furniture and fixtures
+• Tangible Personal Property—based on the value of assets used in your business, such as equipment, furniture, and fixtures

 • Inventory valuation